 Albert Camus (1913 – 1960) was a French author, philosopher, and journalist who was awarded the Nobel Prize for Literature in 1957.
-His most famous works were the novels La Peste (The Plague) and L’Étranger (The Stranger) and the philosophical essay The Myth of Sisyphus.
+His most famous works were the novels The Plague and The Stranger as well as the philosophical essay The Myth Of Sisyphus.
 He died in a car accident in France.

 Yet of death we know nothing.
 “This heart within me I can feel, and I judge that it exists.
 This world I can touch, and I likewise judge that it exists.
 There ends all my knowledge, and the rest is construction.”[iv]
 Furthermore I cannot know myself intimately anymore than I can know death.
 “This very heart which is mine will forever remain indefinable to me.
 Between the certainty I have of my existence and the content I try to give to that assurance, the gap will never be filled.
 Forever I shall be a stranger to myself …”[v] We know that we feel, but our knowledge of ourselves ends there.

 What makes life absurd is our inability to know ourselves and the world’s meaning even though we desire such knowledge. “…what is absurd is the confrontation of this irrational and the wild longing for clarity whose call echoes in the human heart.”[vi]The world could have meaning: “But I know that I do not know that meaning and that it is impossible for me just now to know it.”[vii]
 This tension between our desire to know meaning and the impossibility of knowing it is a most important truth.
 We are tempted to leap into faith, but the honest know that they do not understand; they must learn “to live without appeal…”[viii] In this sense we are free—living without higher purposes, living without appeal.
 Aware of our condition we exercise our freedom and revolt against the absurd—this is the best we can do.